Dummies Guide to Cohort-Based Teaching

 In an experiment, Hermann Ebbinghaus, a 19th century German psychologist, tested his memory over varying periods of time.
 After collecting the data, he plotted it all on a graph which is now known as the “Ebbinghaus forgetting curve” (pictured below).
 He discovered that with time, our memory deteriorates.

 When we study alone, we typically remember 28% of what we learned after 2 days.
 With additional practice, the number moves up to 46%.
-However, if we apply the knowledge acquired, answer questions about it, and interact with it, we can remember up to 68%.
+However, if we apply the knowledge gained, answer questions related to the information acquired, and actively interact with it, we can remember up to 68%.
 The reason?
 Continual recall, application, interaction.
 All of these things help the information adhere to our memory.

 Cohort-based learning leverages these principles by fostering an environment of active engagement and collaboration, which helps learners retain information more effectively.

 Cohort-based learning is a no-brainer for people who prefer learning in groups or like engaging in collaborative work.
-It also has other benefits:
+It also has other benefits, such as:

-Online cohorts offer a unique opportunity to build relationships with people from around the globe.
-Whether they’re from the other side of the world or just down the street, these courses connect you with individuals who share your interests and goals.
-This global network not only enhances your learning experience but also fosters meaningful connections and relationships across diverse cultures and regions.
+Learning cohorts offer a unique opportunity to work together and build relationships with people from different backgrounds and if online, even different parts of the world.
+By enrolling in cohort courses, you can connect with individuals who share the same interests and goals.
+This network not only enhances your learning experience but also cultivates meaningful connections and relationships across diverse cultures and regions, thereby expanding your mental horizons much beyond the coursework.

 While self-paced courses have completion rates as low as 3%, cohort-based courses often see completion rates of over 90%.
 Learning alongside others not only helps you stay on track with deadlines, assignments, and projects but also enhances your motivation throughout the course.
-By creating a schedule tailored to your needs, you can maintain your focus and drive.
-Additionally, having batchmates provides a support network that can keep you accountable and encourage you to stay committed to your goals.
+Moreover, being a part of a group of batchmates keeps you encouraged, accountable and committed to your group’s shared progress and goals.

 As soon as the world shifted online, people readily dove head-first into self-paced courses.
-However, like any other new and happening thing, its excitement soon started to wear off due to the low productivity rates.
+However, like any other new fad, its excitement soon started to wear off due to the low motivation and productivity rates.
 On the other hand, cohort-based learning started gaining momentum due to its high completion and productivity rates.

 This is why learners are eventually moving towards a cohort-based learning model.
 Not only does it have the aforementioned benefits but it is also supplemented with live interaction and learning, boosting student engagement rates.

 It is extremely vital to only bite off what you can chew.
-Taking up too many students in one cohort can disrupt your workflow and compromise the quality of learning.With too many students, you may end up with too much work and struggle to provide individual attention, potentially straining your student-teacher relationships.
+Enrolling too many students in one cohort can disrupt your workflow and compromise the quality of learning.With too many students, you may end up with too much work and struggle to provide the necessary guidance and attention, potentially straining your student-teacher relationships.

 Thus, it's best to limit the number of students in each cohort.
 This allows you to engage more meaningfully with each student and builds a stronger sense of connection among the group.
 Start with a manageable number of students, and as you gain experience and confidence, you can gradually increase the strength of your cohort.